 Other intangible assets associated with the acquisition of Surgery Pavilion in the amount of \$520 were recorded and are being amortized over their estimated useful life of 10 years.
-Accumulated amortization amounted to \$363 and \$311 at December 31, 2010 and 2009, respectively, and is included in the depreciation and amortization line item on the combined statements of operations and changes in net assets.
+Accumulated amortization amounted to \$415 and \$363 at December 31, 2011 and 2010, respectively, and is included in depreciation and amortization on the combined statements of operations and changes in net assets.